Skip to Content

 young lives.

-We support vulnerable children alone and at risk on the streets and at transport hubs.
-We’re leading change and building brighter futures across the world.
+We support vulnerable children alone and at risk on the streets and at transport hubs, leading change and building brighter futures across the world.

 Generational abuse normalises violence.
-Cultural norms put children at risk.
+Societal norms put children at risk.
 Gaps in child protection systems let the most vulnerable fall into danger.
-They take away children’s voices.
-They make young people invisible.
+They take away children’s voices and make young people invisible.

 But we see them.
 We hear them.
-And we’re there for them before they turn to the streets, when they’re alone and at risk and after we’ve got them to safety.
+And we’re there for them before they turn to the streets, when at risk and after we’ve got them to safety.

 5681